Wander quotes remind us that there can be a purpose to wandering, seeing the world, and experiencing new people and customs.

-Letting your mind wander has the potential to bring forth new ideas and perspectives.
+Letting your mind wander can bring forth new ideas and perspectives.

-However, there are two sides of this debate.
+However, there are two sides to this debate.

 Matt Killingsworth’s Track Your Happiness project concluded that mind-wandering makes us unhappy.

-Although data from his research also concluded that our minds wander 47% of the time, it also seemed that when people let their mind wander, their thoughts were usually negative.
+Although data from his research also concluded that our minds wander 47% of the time, it also seemed that when people let their minds wander, their thoughts were usually negative.

-Rumination, from a mental health standpoint, is one of the co-occurring symptoms found both in anxiety disorders and depression.
+From a mental health standpoint, rumination is one of the co-occurring symptoms found in anxiety disorders and depression.

-Additionally, it is often a primary symptom in Obsessive-compulsive Disorder (OCD) and Generalized Anxiety Disorder (GAD).
+It is often a primary symptom of Obsessive-compulsive Disorder (OCD) and Generalized Anxiety Disorder (GAD).

 Some of our best experiences and adventures begin from an urge to wander.

-Many creators and inventors get their best ideas when they allow their mind to wander.
+Many creators and inventors get their best ideas when they allow their minds to wander.

 However, it is undeniable that mind-wandering and rumination can make people unhappy.